 Sunshine isn’t toxic, nor is it just about getting a tan.
 And it’s also not just about vitamin D. Among other benefits, research finds sunshine also decreases a child’s risk of asthma when mom gets enough of it.

-Its July and sunblock is king in western countries.
-But it turns out that reduced ultraviolet-B sunlight increases the risk of cancers such as pancreatic cancer according to new research.
+The sun is accused as our mortal enemy.
+But it turns out that reduced ultraviolet-B sunlight increases the risk of cancers such as pancreatic cancer according to recent research.

 Research is discovering that the metabolically active form of vitamin D3 (actually more of a hormone) can significantly inhibit hepatitis C infections.
 The supplemented form of vitamin D3 does not have the same effect.